Moved frequently during his youth because of his father's career in the military.

 George Stephen Morrison — Father

 Anne Chewning — Sister

-Attended St. Petersburg Junior College, St. Petersburg, FL; attended The Florida State University, Tallahassee, FL; University of California, Los Angeles, CA (BA in Theater Arts, 1965)
+Attended St. Petersburg Junior College, St. Petersburg, Florida, United States; attended The Florida State University, Tallahassee, Florida, United States; University of California, Los Angeles, California, United States (BA in Theater Arts, 1965)